udai-arneja/HLP-Project_Group2/README.md

 | Drag of (XYPos, XYPos)
 - There are 2 dragging elements: dragging a list of symbols and dragging a symbol
-- This depends on how many symbols are selected which is noe information stored in your model by the IsSelected bool
+- This depends on how many symbols are selected which is now information stored in your model by the IsSelected bool
 - If only one symbol is selected -> The first XYPos and initial dragging interface can be used to move it so ignore the second XYPos hwoever you will have to remove the "rank" part as we no longer send the component Id
-- Note on aboce: you can also use the second XYPos to calculate the difference and add to the Pos of the selected symbol (your choice)
+- Note on above: you can also use the second XYPos to calculate the difference and add to the Pos of the selected symbol (your choice)
 - If multiple symbols are selected -> The first XYPos shows last mouse position and second XYPos is the current position: using differences you can move all the elements selected, keeping their relative distance (my code on this is messy as always but it could be a good starting point if needed)
 - Also neceassry to update port position here